amittian/Deep-Sentiment-Analysis/README.md

-# Deep Emotion Analysis on TEXT Data
+# :boom: Deep Emotion Analysis on TEXT Data :boom:

 ### :point_right: _Deep Emotion Analysis refers to the use of deep learning techniques, particularly deep neural networks, to analyze and understand the sentiment or emotional tone expressed in text data._